Last Updated on by Mitch Rezman

 Stupid (and slow) animals simply can’t evolve over that period of time.

-Now let’s change continents, stream across the Pacific to Australia.
+Now let’s change continents, and stream across the Pacific to Australia.

 Catherine says I use this video a little too often but it just makes so many great points.